Life in the Vine

 Title IV Intake Officers

 Allegations of clergy misconduct can be made to an Intake Officer in the diocese where the alleged misconduct occurred.
-In the Diocese of Pittsburgh, the Intake Officers are:
+In the Diocese of Pittsburgh, the Intake Officers are listed below.

 For more information on Title IV and the process that addresses clergy misconduct, see The Episcopal Church’s Title IV Website.